15 Best Gaming Headsets Under $50 For Perfect Gaming Experience

 What to Expect from a $50 Gaming Headset

 At this price, you’re looking at wired connections (which is actually better for latency), plastic builds with some metal reinforcement on the better models, and 50mm drivers that deliver solid bass without muddying the mids.
-Some headsets in this range even offer virtual 7.1 surround sound through software, which is a nice bonus for FPS games.
+Some headsets in this range even offer virtual 7.1 surround sound through software, which is a useful bonus for FPS games where positional audio gives you a real edge.

 Best Gaming Headsets Under $50 in 2026